 At the beginning of each year, our executive officers develop the corporate goals and objectives that they believe should be achieved for the Company to be successful, which are reviewed with the Compensation Committee or the Board for the purpose of establishing how executive performance will be assessed.
 These objectives are derived largely from the Company's annual financial and strategic planning sessions, and are prioritized and aligned with the Company's long-term strategic plan.
 The objectives include both quantitative financial measurements and qualitative strategic and operational goals.
 The chief executive officer and the chief financial officer provide quarterly reports to the Compensation Committee assessing the Company's performance against the corporate goals and objectives.
 Our chief executive officer annually reviews the individual performance of each of his direct reports, including the NEOs (but excluding himself), and provides the Compensation Committee with evaluations of each such direct report as well as recommendations regarding such person's base salary level, annual cash bonus, and LTI award.
-Our chief human capital officer in recommending the final compensation levels for our named executive officers.
-Both the chief executive officer and the chief human capital officer in the chief human capital officer.

-leave the meetings during discussions of compensation actions affecting them personally.
+Our chief human capital officer also attends Compensation Committee meetings and assists the Compensation Committee and the chief executive officer in recommending the final compensation levels for our named executive officers.
+Both the chief executive officer and the chief human capital officer leave the meetings during discussions of compensation actions affecting them personally.